Instant Pot Corned Beef and Cabbage

 Instructions

-• Throw corned beef and spice package into pot with the broth and water.
+• Add corned beef and spice package (if one was included with the corned beef) into pot with the broth and water.
 Cook on manual high pressure for 85 minutes. (see note)

 • When timer goes off do a quick release and remove the meat.

-• Add veggies into the broth mixture and cook on manual high pressure for 4 minutes.
+• Add veggies to the broth mixture and cook on manual high pressure for 4 minutes.
 When timer is up preform a quick release.

 Notes